Updated May 23, 2023

 We have talked about the features of its database.
 These features give Oracle an edge over other competitors.
 Now, we will look at the advantages.

 1. Performance: It has methodologies and principles to achieve high performance.
-We can implement performance tuning in its database to retrieve and alter data faster, in order to improve query execution time and hence application operations.
+We can implement performance tuning in its database to retrieve and alter data faster to improve query execution time and application operations.

 2. Multiple Database: Its database supports managing multiple database instances on a single server.
 It provides an Instance Caging method to manage CPU allocations on a server running the database instances.
 Instance caging works with the database resource manager to manage services over multiple instances.

-3. Editions: As we discussed above, about the different editions Oracle offers, it benefits the users to purchase editions as per their application requirements.
+3. Editions: As we discussed above, the different editions Oracle offers benefit users to purchase editions as per their application requirements.
 They can seamlessly update the edition if their requirements change in the future.
-If you want to learn and do some hands-on Oracle, you can download and install the express edition database which is absolutely free.
+If you want to learn and do some hands-on Oracle, you can download and install the express edition database, which is free.

 4. Clusters: It uses Real Application Clusters to provide a high data availability system.
 The database with RAC has benefits over traditional database servers :